In Person Info Session Saturday February 21, 2026 11:00am-1:00pm

 EXPLORERS

 Curt has more than 30 years experience working in youth recreation programs including 28 years with Denver Parks and Rec.
-He is now the disaster preparedness coordinator at Atlantis Community, Inc. For over 20 years, Cherlyn has been recognized as an organizational guru with a diverse skillset.
+He is now the disaster preparedness coordinator at Atlantis Community, Inc. Curt identifies as an older, disabled adult male and has lived as a disabled person his entire life.
+For over 20 years, Cherlyn has been recognized as an organizational guru with a diverse skillset.
 She has expertise in small business office administration, payroll, tax filing, record keeping and customer relations have shaped her become an expert in finding ways to improve efficiency and helping the small business thrive.
 She's skilled at providing excellent customer service, quickly solving problems and finding the best solutions for both the company and the client.

 Jenna